 Portal fantasy and time travel

-One of the things that makes romance books like Outlander, A Discovery of Witches and Beyond the Highland Mist so popular is the fact that they transport us into another time or another world.
-Dark Awakening and Dark Gathering don’t disappoint in this regard, taking readers to the 23rd century and a dystopian world of magic and dictatorship.
+One of the things that makes romance books like Outlander, A Discovery of Witches and Beyond the Highland Mist so popular is that they transport us into another time or another world.
+Dark Awakening and Dark Gathering don’t disappoint in this regard, taking readers to the 23rd century and a dystopian world of magic and tyrannical dictatorship.

 If you’re at all familiar with the Georgia Guidestones, the premise behind Dark Awakening will seem familiar: genetic engineering allows the government to control the population and weed out undesirable characteristics.
 The result is a Utopian society that has lost all sense of individuality and humanity and instead, works to further the New World Order’s twisted repressive agenda.
 And, if there’s one thing history has taught us, those in power don’t give it up so easily; and those with little to no freedom don’t tolerate rigid control for long.